Justin Grant: Sprint Car racing

 Grant moved to Indiana in 2009 at the age of 18, initially living and working in sprint car owner Jeff Walker's shop.
 In 2010, he was named USAC National Sprint Car Series Rookie of the Year, driving for car owner Kenny Baldwin.
 Over the next several years, he spent time driving for owners Walker, Baldwin, Mark Hery, Rick Pollock, Andrew Elson, Tony Epperson, and Steve & Carla Phillips.

 At the tail end of the 2016 season, Grant joined Sam McGhee Motorsports and entered the most successful period of his USAC career, recording 18 top-five finishes in his first 21 USAC races with the team.

 Silver Crown Racing

 In 2017, Grant's car owner Chris Carli teamed up with Hemelgarn Racing in the USAC Silver Crown series.
 After becoming the first driver in USAC history to win the midget and sprint car openers in the same year, Grant had a chance to become the only driver to win the opener for all three series, but engine trouble in the Sumar Classic at the Terre Haute Action Track left that honor unclaimed.

 Grant won 2020 USAC Silver Crown championship; he had no wins during the season.

+He scored his 100th national series win at the Indianapolis Motor Speedway dirt track.